flowtaleai/copier-python-uv/CONTRIBUTING.md

 - **Unit tests** (`tests/unit/`) - Fast tests for template generation logic and validation
 - **Integration tests** (`tests/integration/`) - Tests that run external tools and modify environments

+#### Pytest Markers

+The test suite uses specific pytest markers to categorize tests by their environmental impact:

+- **`@pytest.mark.venv`** - Applied to tests that install project dependencies or modify the virtual environment.
+These tests require isolated execution via tox to prevent interference with the development environment.
+Without the `--include-venv` flag, these tests are automatically skipped with a clear explanation.

+All integration tests that perform `uv sync`, `pip install`, or similar package management operations should use this marker to ensure proper test isolation and prevent conflicts with the active development environment.

 For development, use `make test` for quick feedback.
 Use `make test-integration` or `make test-all` for comprehensive testing before submitting changes.

 #### Generating Test Projects